MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: Appendix

 \subsection{Reproducibility, Licensing, Data Release}

-MICo-150K and MICo-Bench (which are strictly non-overlapping—the training set contains no MICo-Bench images) will be fully released upon acceptance.
-The release will include all source images (or corresponding metadata), all multi-image composition tasks, and the complete set of GPT-based evaluation prompts.
-All GPT evaluations in the main paper were conducted with \texttt{temperature=0}, yielding deterministic outputs and ensuring full reproducibility.
+MICo-150K and MICo-Bench (which are strictly non-overlapping—the training set contains no MICo-Bench images) have been released for research use.
+The release includes MICo-150K, the 897-case MICo-Bench annotations, benchmark source/reference images, and the complete evaluation scripts and prompts.
+All GPT-based evaluations in the released protocol are conducted with \texttt{temperature=0}, yielding deterministic judge calls under a fixed evaluator model.

 All MICo-150K source images come from publicly released datasets with open licenses, including Subject200k~\citep{tan2025ominicontrolminimaluniversalcontrol}, VITON-HD~\citep{choi2021vitonhdhighresolutionvirtualtryon}, X2I-Subject-Driven~\citep{xiao2024omnigenunifiedimagegeneration}, Mulan~\citep{tudosiu2024mulanmultilayerannotated}, Echo-4o~\citep{ye2025echo4o}, SUN397~\citep{5539970}, and CC12M~\citep{changpinyo2021conceptual12mpushingwebscale}.
 The two headshot datasets used for identity filtering, BKM1804/headshot\_istockphoto~\citep{bkm1804_headshot_istockphoto} and BKM1804/headshot\_pexels\_v1~\citep{bkm1804_headshot_pexels_v1}, are released under the \textbf{Creative Commons Attribution 4.0 (CC BY 4.0) license}.
 This license permits redistribution, modification, and research use, provided that proper attribution is given.